bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 There's just a million different ways you can get popped.
 And I don't want to rely on having built the perfect fortress and pre-anticipated everything.
 And so I want to be able to have reactive security.
-And I think OpVault is today  kind of the most straightforward, easiest to use way to do that.
+And I think `OP_VAULT` is today  kind of the most straightforward, easiest to use way to do that.

 NVK: 01:03:24

 So , essentially you get end user, sort of amazing security with like you can build some fairly safe, straightforward scripts that handle normal people's money problems.
 You can have institutional problems resolved.
 You can create.